 This program awards:

 - MS in Biochemistry

-Other faculty members employ modern genetics and genomic technologies to integrate the above information with in vivo studies to generate a broader understanding of cellular pathways and systems biology.
-This comprehensive strategy is reflected by the diverse approaches that our researchers take, from high-resolution structural and single-molecule studies to the use of animals and single-celled organisms to model disease processes and development.
+Other faculty members employ modern genetics and genomic technologies to generate a broader understanding of cellular pathways and systems biology.
+We use a number of different model systems, including mice, flies and single—celled organisms to model disease processes and development.

-Our department boasts a robust and long-standing record of extramural funding, particularly from the National Institutes of Health.
+Our department boasts a robust and longstanding record of extramural funding.